elasticio/elasticio.github.io/content/_guides/platform-behavior.md

 The error text here prompts you to check Component logs for details and see what caused the error.
 You can see how it is done [here](managing-flow-errors).

 ### Component Run Out of Memory
-This error appears if the Component exceeds the set memory limit, which is 185 MB by default:
+This error appears if the Component exceeds the set memory limit, which is `256 MB` by default:

 ![](/assets/img/integrator-guide/behavior/Screenshot_1.png)

-You can check Component logs to see the exit code for details:
+You can check Component logs the same way as shown [here](managing-flow-errors), to see the exit code for details:

 ![](/assets/img/integrator-guide/behavior/Screenshot_2.png)

 ### Syntax Errors
 This is not a Platform error per se, but it happens quite a lot.
 Just be sure to enter all the data correctly, and your Flows won't suffer from this issue.
+Most likely, you will still see the problem in Component logs and be able to fix it.